pyacq/pyacq/doc/apiref/rpc/intro.rst

   python types for transfer over ZeroMQ sockets.
 Clients are free to pick whichever serializer they prefer.
 List of data types:
 * :ref:`Logging tools <apiref_rpc_logging>` that allow log records, uncaught excaptions, and stdout/stderr
   data to be sent to a remote log server.
-This is essential for debugging multiprocess applications.
+These are essential for debugging multiprocess applications.

 The following simple example makes use of most of these components, although